ChamiLamelas/Music_Tab_Project/README.md

 Lines that are not "simple" contain string data as represented by properties **1-4** above but with non-whitespace text at the beginning* and/or the end.

 **Note (\*):** The extraneous non-whitespace text at the beginning *cannot* contain a vertical bar character "|".
 Otherwise, the program will think that this is the beginning of a segment of string data.
-Vertical bars can be included in the extra text following the segment of string data however.
+Vertical bars can be included in the extra text following the segment of string data and in lines that are meant to be entirely extra text (see later section [Handling Extra Text](#handling-extra-text)).

 > **Example:** Here is a simple string line.
 Note that it starts with "G" followed by a "|" (the 1st case of property **1**).